creya999/Error-file/README.md

 1. Log in as Admin
 2. Go to **Users → Add New User**
-3. Fill in Staff ID, Full Name, Branch (searchable dropdown), and Password
+3. Fill in Staff ID, Full Name, Branch (searchable dropdown), Role (`maker` or `checker`), and Password
 4. Phone and Username are optional
-5. Branch staff can then log in and submit card requests
+5. Branch staff can then log in according to their role

 ---